quipucords/qpc-tools/docs/man.rst

 ^^^^^^^^^^^^^^^^
 The ``qpc-tools cli install`` command with no options performs a basic installation with the preset defaults.

-Note that in log information for the ``qpc-tools cli install`` command, references to ``quipucords server`` are relevant to the Quipucords server, and references to ``qpc CLI`` are relevant to the Quipucords command line interface client.
+Note that in the log information for the ``qpc-tools cli install`` command, references to ``quipucords server`` are relevant to the Quipucords server, and references to ``QPC CLI`` are relevant to the Quipucords command line interface client.

 **qpc-tools cli install** [**-h**]
                          [**--offline**]